 Our researchersĀ mātou kairangahau

 SfTI is a community of over 400 New Zealand’s most talented physical science and engineering researchers from across 39 research organisations.
+On this page you will learn more about some of the researchers and their work.

 In New Zealand children with cerebral palsy are not physically assessed until age six, in part because they need to be able to keep very still while 40 markers are exactingly fitted to their legs, and then be able to follow precise instructions about where and how to move in a purpose-built facility.